Skin Cancer Treatment in Hyderabad — Expert Oncology Care Across 7 Locations

 Types of Skin Cancer We Treat

-Skin cancer is not a single disease.
+Skin cancer is not a single disease — this short Mayo Clinic explainer on the most common types of skin cancer shows how the subtypes differ at a glance.
 The treatment approach, prognosis, and urgency differ significantly across subtypes.
 At CION, every patient's diagnosis is confirmed at the histopathological level before any treatment plan is finalised.

 Basal Cell Carcinoma (BCC)